Dazai1623818/JBM220/README.md

 For "", it contains all visualizations and results shown in the paper.
 It can be run in 1-go.

 For "", it contains all the feature selections of the logistic regression model.
-It takes a very long time to run everything, i.e. almost 1 day, so it is not recommended to run this file.
+It takes a very long time to run everything, i.e. almost 12 hours, so it is not recommended to run this file.